KemJiga/Software-design-project-2/README.md

 npm install
 ```

-Step 3: On every micro service put your credentials on a .env file.
+Step 3 (optional): On every micro service put your credentials on a .env file.

 ```bash
 PORT=YOUR PORT